Showing 9 posts in Regulation A+.

 “We are proud to welcome Elio Motors, the first company to raise capital online and go public on OTCQX under the JOBS Act Regulation A+,” said Jason Paltrowitz, Executive Vice President of Corporate Services at OTC Markets Group.
 “OTC Markets Group welcomes innovators and entrepreneurs and is proud to offer the market of choice for the new generation of crowdfunded capital raisings.
 We look forward to seeing Elio Motors grow its business and its visibility with investors.”

-Check out my article on CrowdFundBeat on Using Regulation A+ to Stage Strategic Exits.
+Check out CrowdFundBeat articles on Using Regulation A+ to Stage Strategic Exits.

 For more, please join me at the Regulation A+ Master Class on October 26th.